Llallagua

 Llallagua (in hispanicized spelling) or Llallawa (Aymara for a monstrous potato (like two potatoes) or animal, Quechua for the god of seed-time during the Inca period) is a town in the Potosí Department in Bolivia.
 It is the seat of the Llallagua Municipality, the third municipal section of the Rafael Bustillo Province.

+History

+Llallagua (in its common form) or Llallawa (as it is written in Quechua) is the name given by the indigenous people of the Andes.